vdtlv/portfolio/content/fitmost/onboarding/index.md

 It was eye-catching but lacked depth.
 We skipped user validation to launch a fast A/B test and see how onboarding affected metrics.

-> 💡 But the process of creating this lottie animation and the implementation was extremely interesting: I'll write an article about this journey once!
+*The process of creating this lottie animation and the implementation was extremely interesting: I'll write an article about this journey once!*

 ![image](/images/fm-onb-1.png)